arielsalminen/vue-design-system/docs/introduction.md

-Vue Design System is an open-source tool for prototyping UI design systems.
-It provides you and your team a set of organized tools, patterns & practices to build upon, so that you can get started with the actual design system faster.
+Vue Design System is an open source tool for building Design Systems with [Vue.js](https://vuejs.org).
+It provides you and your team a set of organized tools, patterns & practices to build upon, so that you can get started on the actual product faster.

 The tool is built on top of [Vue.js](https://vuejs.org), [Vue Styleguidist](https://github.com/vue-styleguidist/vue-styleguidist),